Associate a Relevance Generative Answering (RGA) model with a query pipeline

 Click Save.

-During second-stage content retrieval, RGA retrieves the most relevant segments of text (chunks) based on semantic similarity with the query.
-The relevancy threshold, however, determines whether or not a chunk is relevant enough to be considered by the RGA model for answer generation.
+During second-stage content retrieval, Relevance Generative Answering (RGA) retrieves the most relevant segments of text (chunks) based on semantic similarity with the query.
+The relevancy threshold, however, determines whether a chunk is relevant enough to be considered by the RGA model for answer generation.
 Chunks that do not pass the relevancy threshold are not considered by the RGA model, and are not used to generate answers.

 This setting essentially determines how strict the RGA model is in considering chunks for answer generation based on relevancy.